samskivert/website/blog/content/2022/03/firebase-complaints.md

 And the problem itself was so egregious, that in order to maintain my sanity, I had to write this blog post.
 And now I must gird my loins and go debug, and then fix, their fucking fix so that maybe, if the fates are kind to me, I can get back to making a video game today.

+## The morning after

+Brief addenda here, just to report that failure of the upstream fix to fix things was actually my error.
+The process of creating a patched version of the Firebase Unity SDK that works on ASi Macs is complex, time consuming, and easily messed up.
+And I messed it up.
+Now, in order to do it properly, I have grapple with new "completely unrelated to my actual goals" problems.

+I have learned that there are two formats for the debugging files that accompany C# DLLs: `mdb` files (no relation) and `pdb` files.
+Unity uses `mdb` files and those are only generated when building libraries on Windows.
+When building libraries on the Mac, `pdb` files are generated.
+So I have to set up a Windows development machine with the necessary compilers and SDKs to compile the C# parts of the Firebase Unity SDK, and then hand merge those into my patched SDK.
+Even if I were crazy enough to want to set up a C++ compiler toolchain on Windows, I would not be able to build the entire patched SDK on Windows, because I still need to build native libraries for ASi Macs, which can only be done on a Mac.

+I can only hope that this second day of my unwanted odyssey will see it full resolved.
+The Fates may yet require more sacrifice.